 When Pop passed away on June 14, 1968, his family was coming off its greatest run of commercial success.
-With the help of producer Cowboy Jack Clement, the patriarch revisited the glories of 1924's "The Sinking of the Titanic" and other sides for RCA-Victor, Edison and various imprints.
+With the help of producer Cowboy Jack Clement, the patriarch revisited the glories of 1924's "The Sinking of the Titanic" and other sides for RCA-Victor, Edison, Okeh and various imprints.
 At its peak, the family won the CMA Vocal Group of the Year award in '67.

 Without their emotional and musical rock, Eddie, Gene, Dean, Jimmy, Van and Scotty Stoneman depended on the leadership skills and business sense of their autoharp-playing sister Patsy.
 Per her dad's wishes, she stepped away from her own musical ventures to guide the ship as the family transitioned from television stars to bluegrass royalty.
 She remained an ambassador for old-time music until her death at age 90.